PearlMarketing/the-good-brow/src/components/sections/About/index.md

 ---
 ![](/img/20200707_165341.jpg)

 Hi!
-My name is Emily White and I am the owner of The Good Brow, LLC located in Downtown Concord, NH.
+My name is Emily and I am the owner of The Good Brow, LLC located in Downtown Concord, NH.
 I'm also a mama to the most amazing little man!
 I know the struggle and hustle of every day life- and somehow, BROWS help!

 I have been a licensed esthetician since 2009 and a NH Licensed Tattoo artist since 2016.
 Since working in this field, I have always felt like there was something missing; like I wanted more.
 After thinking it through for a period of time, I decided to go out on my own and start a business based on my drive to make women feel their absolute best.
 Now realizing, this is what I had been searching for!